 Preferred Citation: Collection title including series, box, and folder numbers, Boynton Beach City Library

-Historical Note: Ida McCorkle Daugharty (1877-1964) married Jessie Daugharty in 1894 in DeLand, Volusia County and moved with him to Boynton in 1902, where they opened a dry goods store.
+Historical Note: Ida McCorkle (1877-1964) married Jessie Daugharty in 1894 in DeLand, Volusia County and moved with him to Boynton in 1902, where they opened a dry goods store.
 Selling out in 1906, they turned to farming.
 Daughter Hazel (1897-1991) was born in DeLand, Florida and moved with her family to Boynton.
-She attended Stetson University, where she volunteered as a “Hoover Girl,” volunteers in WWI for the United State Food Administration and Committee on Public Information, to educate the public on food conservation techniques.
-She later married Andrew N. Houston of Coral Gables.
-Hazel Houston was a dedicated local historian and wrote several town histories.
+She attended Stetson University, where she volunteered as a “Hoover Girl,” which were volunteers for the United States Food Administration and Committee on Public Information, which educated the public on food conservation techniques and promoted programs such as "meatless Mondays," "wheatless Wednesdays," canning, and gardening.
+Hazel later married Andrew N. Houston of Coral Gables, and became a dedicated local historian and wrote several town histories.

-Scope and Content Note: Collection includes ephemera, eight photographs, and historical files.
-Ephemera is chiefly from WWI, including a Red Cross headband of Ida’s, a Hoover Girls headband of Hazel’s, and WWII ration books.
-Photographs include WWI Red Cross group, and Hoover Girls at Stetson University, and the Pierce family.
+Scope and Content Note: Collection includes ephemera, photographs, and historical files.
+Ephemera is chiefly from World War I, including a Red Cross headband of Ida’s, a Hoover Girls headband of Hazel’s, and World War II ration books.
+Photographs include World War I Boynton Beach Red Cross group, and Hoover Girls at Stetson University, and the Pierce family.
 Historical research files, created by Hazel Houston, chiefly contain only a few pieces of paper on each topic, and include typed extracts of written sources, clippings, and genealogical information.

 World War (1914-1918)